Many students ask, What is Article 311 of the Indian constitution? Among its many provisions, it deals with civil employment.

 Note: To know more about the other article of the Indian Constitution, click on the corresponding link of the linked text from the table given below:

 |Article 356 of the Indian Constitution|

 The Departmental Enquiry Process is as follows:

 - Following the appointment of an enquiry officer in a departmental investigation.
 A formal charge sheet is issued to the civil servant.
 A civil servant has the option of representing himself or hiring a lawyer in the normal procedure.

 - During the departmental investigation, witnesses may be called.
-After that, the investigation officer might write a report and present it to the government for further action under article.
+After that, the investigation officer might write a report and present it to the government for further action under the article.

-Significance Of Article 311 Of Indian Constitution
+Significance of Article 311

 The Indian constitution protects civil personnel from arbitrary dismissal.
 This provision, however, does not apply to defense personnel.

 It imposes two limitations on the ‘doctrine of pleasure.’
 To put it another way, it protects civil officials from arbitrary dismissal from their jobs in case of justifiable issues [Article 311 clauses (1) and (2)].